 Understanding Botulinum Toxin

 Botulinum toxin is a dangerous substance made by a bacteria called Clostridium botulinum.
-People first found out about it in bad food.
-But then, scientists saw it could help with medical problems too.
+People first discovered it in lousy food, but scientists saw it could help with medical problems.

 In the 1970s, a doctor named Alan B. Scott used botulinum toxin to help with crossed eyes and uncontrollable blinking.
 This was the start of using it for medical reasons.